-You have probably heard of a hotel chain Ritz-Carlton, that gained ground thanks to their great customer service, a family had a chance to experience at one of the Ritz-Carlton hotels.
-A mother together with her two children spent a few days there on holiday there and when they got back home one son discovered that his beloved stuffed giraffe, Joshie, had gone missing.
-The boy despaired after the loss, so their parents decided to tell him that Joshie is “just taking an extra long vacation at the resort.”
-The very same night the Ritz-Carlton service called to tell they found Joshie.
-Relieved parents asked if the staff would mind taking a picture of the giraffe at the hotel to authenticate a fabricated story.
-After a couple days parents received a package with Joshie and a bunch of pictures that proved Joshie’s prolonged holiday.
+Here’s another example of going an extra mile for a customer.
+You have probably heard of the Ritz-Carlton, a hotel chain known for their great customer service.
+On one particular visit, a mother together with her two children had spent a few days there on vacation, and when they got back home, her son discovered that his beloved stuffed giraffe, Joshie, had gone missing.
+The boy was devastated, so his parents decided to tell him that “Joshie is just taking an extra long vacation at the resort.”
+That very same night, the Ritz-Carlton called to tell them that they found Joshie.
+The relieved parents asked if the staff would mind taking a picture of the giraffe at the hotel to authenticate a fabricated story.
+After a couple days, the parents received a package with Joshie and a bunch of pictures that proved Joshie’s prolonged holiday.

 7. Pizza Hut